dlannan/defold-opensteer/README.md

 https://sketchfab.com/denysalmaral

 I highly recommend his work.
 They were very easy to use directly from sketfab in gltf format into Defold.
 Thanks!

+### Chase Demo assets

+Space stars backgrounds: https://piiixl.itch.io/space    License: Free (for commercial as well - recommend attribution!)

+Space Ships (voxel): https://maxparata.itch.io/voxel-spaceships    License: Free (for commercial as well - recommend attribution!)

+Both the background assets and the spaceships are excellent.
+Highly recommend giving some attribution if you use them.